N3W3/UpdateChecker/README.md

-# Script_version_check
+# UpdateChecker
-check if a new version of a c# script is released
+Check if a new version local / repo is available